 Further to that, studies have found that ethnic diversity and gender equality positively correlate with profitability and that companies with above-average diversity show a 19% increase in profits due to innovation.

 The solution?
 Focus on “culture add” throughout the interview process to find and hire employees who will add value and different perspectives to your workplace culture and organization.

 Continue reading to learn more about the concept of culture add, including how to make the shift from culture fit and which interview questions to ask to assess culture add and hire top talent.

 The practice of hiring for culture fit has come under scrutiny for its tendency towards implicit (unconscious) bias.

 Lars Schmidt, a contributor for Forbes on recruiting, culture, employer branding and the future of work, has said this about culture fit: “A hiring process built around an undefined notion of ‘culture fit’ is fraught with bias.”

 Typically, culture fit focuses less on candidate experience and more on work style or personality.
 A qualified candidate who comes across as quiet during the interview process may be deemed a poor fit for a team that’s typically outspoken and outgoing.

 However, if that same candidate is evaluated on their experience and you (the interviewer) ask yourself “What new processes and ideas does this candidate bring to my organization and team?”, the outcome could be entirely different.
 The focus shifts from finding someone who merely fits into your team to someone who actively adds value.

-When hiring for culture add, there are questions you should ask each candidate—and questions you should ask yourself—to determine the skills and value a potential employee could bring to your organization.
+When hiring for culture add, there are culture add interview questions you should ask each candidate—and questions you should ask yourself—to determine the skills and value a potential employee could bring to your organization.